Task 1. Start With An Even Color By Applying Foundation

 The tones that we have on hand for the Maybelline Dream brand are 90, 50 and 10.
 90 and 10 can be used to mix and 50 is a common color match.
 Think dark skin is 90, olive skin is 70, white is 50 and really pale is 10.

-You can use your hands to apply the foundation but a makeup sponge applies more evenly and makes blending easier.
+You can use your hands to apply the foundation but a makeup sponge applies more evenly and makes blending easier (and sometimes makes actors feel more comfortable).

 Task 1 Checklist: